Back To Scripture Connections

 Christians have to accept that there's a kernel of truth in that interpretation because Christ testified that salvation is of the Jews (John 4:22).

 However the Jews of Isaiah's day have to be ruled out of the equation because his prophecy portrays them as rotten to the core.
-Not one good thing is credited to the people of Israel in Isaiah's day anywhere in the whole book.
+Not one good thing is credited to the people of Israel in Isaiah's day anywhere in his entire prophecy.

 In point of fact, the very first chapter portrays them as rebellious children who have even less appreciation for God's providence than burros and oxen.
 The 49th chapter depicts them as needy of spiritual renewal (Isa 49:5-6) and in the 58th chapter they are depicted as lawbreakers, hypocritical, self righteous, wicked, oppressive, uncharitable, cruel, and unloving (Isa 58:1 7).